 - Possible hiring of fleet manager/ setting up a department focused on fleet management

 Since the financial aspect reigns over all components, companies tend to overlook features other than pricing.
-The decision to lease or own should be tied into your business culture and its long term objectives.
+The decision to lease or own should tie into your business culture and its long-term objectives.

 Companies that choose to own their own fleet have greater control over their expense sheet.
-Their costs are more transparent as everything is in their control.
-Outsourcing leads to a higher rate of dependency and companies have no control in how much is spent on their fleet and where the prevalent amount goes.
+Their costs are more transparent as everything is under their management.
+Outsourcing leads to a higher rate of dependency and companies have no control over how much is spent on their fleet and where the majority amount goes.

 By owning and managing your own fleet, you have the ultimate say.
-You are able to select your drivers, the types of vehicles that are on the road and when and where they are heading.
+You can select your drivers, the types of vehicles on the road, and when and where they deliver.

-For every car in your fleet you must have insurance to help cover liability costs such as equipment breakdown or accidents.
-Quality insurance takes a toll on the pocket, and procuring insurance for an entire fleet is not only a burden on the pocket but also the mind.
-Fleet insurance comes in many types and forms and one must be acquainted to them to be able to choose the best option.
+For every car in your fleet, you must have insurance to help cover liability costs such as equipment breakdowns or accidents.
+Quality insurance takes a toll on the pocketbook, and procuring insurance for an entire fleet is not only a financial burden but also a mental one.
+Fleet insurance comes in many types and forms, and you'll need to have a thorough understanding of them to be able to choose the best option.
 Another component you'll have to consider is workers' compensation.
 In case of injuries, you'll want to ensure that both your business and your employees are covered.

 Operating inefficiently opens up companies to a multitude of risks from legal entities to employee safety.
 Due to the ever-evolving nature of technology and legal requirements, it is easy to miss out on the fine print.

-If you are thinking of owning a fleet, we sincerely hope you have considered and allotted a space for them.
-Some companies with storage restrictions send their vehicles home with the employees.
-Employees may end up using the corporate vehicles for personal use, adding mileage and wear and tear which you will have to account for.
+If you are thinking of owning a fleet, we sincerely hope you have considered and allotted space for them.
+Some companies with storage restrictions send their vehicles home with their employees.
+Employees may end up using the corporate vehicles for personal use, adding mileage and wear and tear that you will have to account for.